MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with column relationships.
 The SQL queries used to inspect, clean, and perform quality checks can be found HERE (HYPERLINK)

 ## Executive Summary
+### Overview of findings

+SQL queries used to extract insights can be found here (HYPERLINK)

 - Friday saw the highest total delay times with Tueday being the lowest (Figure 6)
 - There are signficantly more departures in the afternoon than the morning (Figure 7)
 - 31.19% of flights in the morning were delayed, while 50.44% in the afternoon were delayed, a ratio of 1:2.7 morning to evening late departures (Figures 7 & 8)
 - Out of the delayed flights in the morning, most are attributed to carrier delays, while delayed flights in the afternoon are heavily swayed towards late aircraft arrivals (Figure 8)
-- Late ac arrivals are the #1 cause for controllable late departues and have the highest maximum delay length of any delay, being the most detrimental advresary to on-time goals (Figure 5 and 3)
+- Late ac arrivals are the #1 cause for controllable late departues and have the highest maximum delay length of any delay, being the most detrimental adversary to on-time goals (Figure 5 and 3)

 - AA should look to implement a split-priority tactic of ensuring on-time departures in the first half of the operational day, while shifting to enhance cabin appearance in the latter half